 We particularly encourage discipline and geographical diversification.

-2016 Global Seminars are being held in Ecuador, France, Germany, Greece, Italy, Japan, Jordan, Korea, Spain, and the U.K..
+2017 Global Seminars are being held in Australia, Ecuador, France, Germany, Greece, Italy, Japan, Korea, Mexico, New Zealand, South Africa, Spain, and the U.K..

-We are no longer accepting proposals for teaching a Global Seminar in 2017.
+We are now accepting proposals for teaching a Global Seminar in 2018.
 See the Global Seminars Request for Faculty Proposals for detailed requirements.
-Proposals were due on April 15, 2016.
+Proposals are due on April 15, 2017.

 For more information about teaching a Global Seminar, please contact Jim Galvin, Director of Faculty-Led Programs, to discuss your course proposal.

 "The GS program brings faculty and undergraduates together in a unique way.
 Classes are rigorous, but being on location makes the classes memorable, and students rise to the occasion.
 It is an adventure that bonds together fellow travelers: faculty connect with students in small classes and excursions, and students form lasting friendships."